 Damage to the nerves carrying signals from your sensory organs to your brain can cause:

 - Loss of sensitivity to temperature or pressure

 - Buzzing or burning sensations

 Nerve injuries often cause symptoms to radiate to areas below the immediate site of the injury.
-A herniated disc in your neck could disrupt your shoulders and arms, while a herniated disc in your lower back could affect your hips and legs.
+A herniated disk in your neck could disrupt your shoulders and arms, while a herniated disk in your lower back could affect your hips and legs.

 You might be able to receive compensation for your nerve injury if you can prove that it resulted from someone else’s negligence.
 If you prove negligence, you could obtain compensation to cover your medical costs, lost income, pain and suffering, and other losses.
-Nerve damage can affect your ability to perform daily activities, work, or even sleep.
-To discuss your nerve damage and the compensation you can seek for its effects, contact us at the Law Offices of Mathys & Schneid for a free consultation or call us at (630) 428-4040.
+Nerve damage can affect your ability to perform daily activities, work or even sleep.
+To discuss your nerve damage and the compensation you can seek for its effects, contact us at Mathys & Schneid Personal Injury Lawyers for a free consultation or call us at 630-848-9294.